Reverse a String in JavaScript

 Output: "a"

-Explanation: A single-character string reversed is itself.
+Explanation: A single-character string remains unchanged when reversed.

 Constraints